hyperledger-archives/iroha/deploy/ansible/roles/iroha-docker/README.md

 This option is enabled by default.

 The second one can be used when there exists an overlay network between the hosts.
 In short, overlay network allows for Docker containers to communicate using a single subnet.
 Such that each container would have a unique IP address in that subnet.
 Learn more in official Docker documentation (https://docs.docker.com/network/overlay).
-We recommend to use Calico for setting up Docker overlay network since it can be used as a network plugin (https://docs.projectcalico.org/v1.5/getting-started/docker/tutorials/basic).
+Overlay network can be created if your instance is part of Swarm cluster.
+Another method does not involve creating a Swarm cluster but requires a distributed key-value storage.
+[There is a guide](https://docker-k8s-lab.readthedocs.io/en/latest/docker/docker-etcd.html) on how to create such overlay network.

-The second way is also suitable for local-only deployments.
+The second way is also suitable for local-only deployments and does not require any key-value storage.

-##### Requirements
+# Requirements
   Tested on Ubuntu 16.04, 18.04
   - Local:
     - python3, python3-dev